Search This Blog

 1911 - H E Scott

 1914 - tragedy occurs when 16 year old Crown servant Louisa Maud Allen dies after a kitchen accident.
 Her apron catches fire and she is soon engulfed in flames.
 The fire is put out promptly by the cook and landlady present but the poor girl has suffered severe burns.
 She dies at the Marlow Cottage hospital.
 1915 -Now also offers a garage with inspection pit, tennis lawn and billiard room.
-Oliver P Taylor.
+Landlord Oliver P Taylor.

 1920 - Mrs P Oliver Taylor qv

-1939 J O Mason
+1939 John O Mason

 LOWER CROWN / CROWN AND BROAD ARROW (High Street)